 Removal of labels and caps is not required.

 Aluminum and Tin

 Control at 673-3216.
 Hazardous metals such as mercury must be disposed of as Hazardous

-The metal is recycled through a local company allowing SUNY Fredonia to avoid the cost
+The metal is recycled through a local company allowing Fredonia to avoid the cost

 Compact Fluorescent Light Bulbs (CFL's)

 the regular trash or in a recycling container.
 For further questions refer to the Custodial Services webpage.